 (3) An order under subsection (1) in respect of a last resort supply plan is to specify the name of the supplier to whose small use customers the plan applies.

-[Section 11ZAD inserted by No. 53 of 2003 s.
+[Section 11ZAD inserted: No. 53 of 2003 s.
 37.]

 11ZAE.
 Designation of licensee as supplier of last resort